LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 which the clause is defined.
 The parameters of the entity for which the clause is defined can be accessed by simple unification at the clause head.

+Multifile predicate rules should not contain cuts as these may prevent other clauses for the predicate for being used by callers.
+The compiler prints by default a warning when a cut is found in a multifile predicate definition.

 Local calls to the database methods from multifile predicate clauses defined in an object take place in the object own database instead of